MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 - Check the "**GitHub hook trigger for GITScm polling**" checkbox.
 This will enable the Jenkins project to automatically poll your GitHub repository for code changes and trigger a build if there are any.
 - Save the configuration changes.

-Now, whenever there is a code change in my GitHub repository, Jenkins should automatically trigger a build in response to the code change.
+#### Now, whenever there is a code change in my GitHub repository, Jenkins should automatically trigger a build in response to the code change!